 Part of a hidden belief (or sometimes not so hidden) in American Christianity is that somehow coming to Christ will help some situation get easier.
 Or better.
 Or the bad situation will at some point go away.
 What if the circumstances don’t change?

 I wish I knew how to format this across all the social media formats so it would like those crazy “click bait” stories that say something like… “What he saw when he opened the door shocked him…” Something like that.

-— I love teaching in this culture.
-There is an eagerness to learn and an attention to the value of education I don’t always get to see in my normal context.
-Continue reading “Final thoughts from Ethiopia”
+Scattered thoughts as I get into my last day in Ethiopia and then catch a plane for home: — I could eat Ethiopian food every day. — I love teaching in this culture.
+There is an eagerness to learn and an attention to the value of education I don’t always get to see in myContinue reading “Final thoughts from Ethiopia”